oclipa/csharp-cheat-sheet/README.md

 ### Heap:
    * Dynamic memory which can be allocated at will.
-   * Can be fragmented since no guarantee which memory will be available at time oects are written.
+   * Can be fragmented since no guarantee which memory will be available at time objects are written.
-   * Creating a reference-type oect reserves memory for the oect, plus overhead for the pointer, plus overhead for memory management.
+   * Creating a reference-type objects reserves memory for the objects, plus overhead for the pointer, plus overhead for memory management.
-   * When a reference-type oect is no longer referenced from the stack (or another oect), it is available to be garbage collected (which happens on occasion).
+   * When a reference-type objects is no longer referenced from the stack (or another objects), it is available to be garbage collected (which happens on occasion).

 </div>
 </div>